Ukerewe Island

-Ukerewe island is known for having a large population of Africans with albinism.
+Ukerewe island is known for having a large population of Tanzanians with albinism.
 Many of the first of them to live there were taken to and abandoned on the island by their families as children.
 Despite comprising an exceptionally high percentage of the island's population, they are still, as throughout Tanzania, an oppressed minority on the island, though it appears to have avoided the killings of albinos, who are "harvested" for black magic rituals, that regularly occurs in Tanzania.